meilisearch/meilisearch-js-plugins/README.md

 - ✅ showMore: Whether to display a button that expands the number of items.
 - ✅ showMoreLimit: The maximum number of displayed items.
 Does not work when showMoreLimit > limit.
 - ❌ searchable: Whether to add a search input to let the user search for more facet values.
 Not supported by MeiliSearch.
 If you'd like to see it implemented [please vote](https://roadmap.meilisearch.com/c/64-search-for-facet-values?utm_medium=social&utm_source=portal_share).
-- ❌ searchablePlaceholder: The value of the search input’s placeholder, not supported, see `searchable`.
+- ❌ searchablePlaceholder: The value of the search input’s placeholder.
+Not supported, see `searchable`.
-- ❌ searchableIsAlwaysActive: When false, disables the facet search input, not supported, see `searchable`.
+- ❌ searchableIsAlwaysActive: When false, disables the facet search input.
+Not supported, see `searchable`.
-- ❌ searchableEscapeFacetValues: When true, escapes the facet values, not supported, see `searchable`.
+- ❌ searchableEscapeFacetValues: When true, escapes the facet values.
+Not supported, see `searchable`.
 - ❌ sortBy: Not supported natively but can be implemented manually using `transformItems` options.
 - ✅ transformItems: A function to transform the items passed to the templates.
 - ✅ templates: The templates to use for the widget.